 (Handling of unethical conduct by personnel of this Corporation)

 As an incentive to insiders and outsiders for informing of unethical or unseemly conduct, this Corporation will grant a reward of not more than NT$_________ depending the seriousness of the circumstance concerned.
 Insiders having made a false report or malicious accusation shall be subject to disciplinary action and be removed from office if the circumstance concerned is material.

-- the whistleblower's name and I.D. number, and an address, telephone number and e-mail address where it can be reached.
+- the whistleblower’s name and I.D. number (whistleblowing reports may be submitted anonymously), and an address, telephone number and e-mail address where it can be reached.

 - the informed party's name or other information sufficient to distinguish its identifying features.

 - specific facts available for investigation.

 Personnel of this Corporation handling whistle-blowing matters shall represent in writing they will keep the whistleblowers’ identity and contents of information confidential.
 This Corporation also undertakes to protect the whistleblowers from improper treatment due to their whistleblowing.

 The responsible unit of this Corporation shall observe the following procedure in handling whistleblowing matters: